mwgabby-li/Mab/ReadMe.md

 #### Consider Explicitly Supporting a Paradigm
 Something like object-oriented programming, etc.

-#### Ahead-of-Time Compiled
-Speed is important for me.
-I want a language that is performant enough to make games.

-#### Safety Features
-Safety is no longer optional.
-The world runs on software.
-Major business and government organizations are advocating use of only memory-safe languages.

-Even games can be attack vectors.
-Safety is needed for all software.

 #### Multiprocessing Support
 Even mobiles have many cores.
 This must be a first-class language feature, especially for a performance-focused statically typed language like Mab.